I will introduce how to use the data_locks table to check useful locks in MySQL 8

 This is the table name.

-In one case I encountered, there were more than 150 records in the data_locks table, and the tables were all different, so I used this column to narrow down the results.
+In a case I encountered, the `data_locks` table had over 150 records, and the tables were all different, so I used this column to filter the results.

 INDEX_NAME

-PRIMARY appears, the lock is on the primary key, and if a specific index is locked, the name of that index will be displayed.
+"PRIMARY" appears, it means the primary key is locked.
+If a specific index is locked, the name of that index will be displayed.

 LOCK_TYPE

-There are two types: TABLE and RECORD TABLE means that the entire table is locked, and RECORD means that a record is locked.
+TABLE and RECORD There are two types: TABLE means the entire table is locked, RECORD means the record is locked.

 LOCK_MODE

-IX , X , and REC_NOT_GAP IX is a lock called an intention exclusive lock, and if a table lock is applied, a lock is applied in this lock mode.
+IX is an intention exclusive lock, and if a table lock is in place, the lock is applied in this mode.

-X is an exclusive lock, and if it is displayed alone, it is a next-key lock.
+X is an exclusive lock, and when displayed alone, it is a next-key lock.

-REC_NOT_GAP indicates that it is a record lock, not a gap lock.
+REC_NOT_GAP is a record lock, indicating that it is not a gap lock.

-There are other lock types and modes, so please refer to the official documentation
+There are other types and modes of locking available; the official documentation please refer to

 LOCK_STATUS

-If the lock is acquired GRANTED is displayed.
-If the lock is not acquired, that is, if the query is waiting for another query to finish locking, WAITING is displayed.
+If the lock has been acquired GRANTED ; if the lock has not been acquired, meaning it is waiting for another query to finish its lock, it WAITING will display

 LOCK_DATA

-For INNODB, it is displayed only if LOCK_TYPE is RECORD TABLE , NULL is output.
+For INNODB, RECORD it is only displayed if TABLE , NULL is output.

-Also "supremum pseudo-record" is displayed, it indicates a pseudo record of the minimum upper limit of the index.
+Furthermore, "supremum pseudo-record" is displayed, it indicates a pseudo-record representing the minimum upper limit of the index.

 What is the data_lock_waits table?

-data_lock_waits to check which queries are waiting for this lock .
+used to check queries that are waiting for this lock The data_lock_waits .

-You will need two terminals, so connect to MySQL in separate terminals.
+You will need two terminals, so connect to MySQL using separate terminals.

-First, in Terminal 1, execute the SELECT ...
-FOR UPDATE command
+mentioned earlier the SELECT ...
+FOR UPDATE statement execute

 -- Execute in terminal 1 -- Start transaction BEGIN; -- Apply lock SELECT * FROM users WHERE username = 'test' FOR UPDATE;